Kevin Costner filmography

 American actor, director, and producer Kevin Costner started his acting career in 1981 by starring in the romantic comedy independent film Sizzle Beach, U.S.A.
 He went on to appear in the films Testament (1983), and Shadows Run Black (1984) before co-starring in the 1985 ensemble western film Silverado alongside Kevin Kline, Scott Glenn, and Danny Glover.
-The same year, he starred in the comedy film Fandango with Judd Nelson.
+The same year, he starred in the comedy film Fandango with Judd Nelson, as well as American Flyers with David Marshall Grant.
 In 1987, Costner starred as Eliot Ness in the crime film The Untouchables with Robert De Niro and Sean Connery.
-The following year, he starred as Crash Davis in the romantic comedy sports film Bull Durham with Susan Sarandon and Tim Robbins.
+In 1988, he played Crash Davis in the romantic comedy sports film Bull Durham with Susan Sarandon and Tim Robbins.
 The film is on AFI's 10 Top 10 for Greatest Sports Movies.
 Costner then starred in the sports fantasy drama film Field of Dreams with James Earl Jones.
-The film received generally positive reviews from critics, and was nominated for three Academy Awards: Best Picture, Best Original Score and Best Adapted Screenplay.
+The film received generally positive reviews from critics, and was nominated for three Academy Awards: Best Picture, Best Original Score, and Best Adapted Screenplay.
 In 2017, it was selected for preservation in the United States National Film Registry by the Library of Congress as "culturally, historically, or aesthetically significant".
-It's also on AFI's 10 Top 10 for Greatest Fantasy Movies.
+It is also on AFI's 10 Top 10 for Greatest Fantasy Movies.